Dodgers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have played as the favorite in nine of their past 10 games and have won eight of those contests.
+- The Dodgers have played as the favorite in nine of their past 10 games and have won seven of those contests.

-- When it comes to hitting the over, the Dodgers and their opponents are 4-6-0 in their last 10 games with a total.
+- In their last 10 games with a total, the Dodgers and their opponents have combined to hit the over five times.

 Dodgers Betting Records & Stats

-- The Dodgers have been the moneyline favorite 40 total times this season.
-They've finished 26-14 in those games.
+- The Dodgers have gone 26-15 in games they were listed as the moneyline favorite (winning 63.4% of those games).

-- When it has played as moneyline favorites with odds of -150 or shorter, Los Angeles has a 14-10 record (winning 58.3% of its games).
+- Los Angeles has gone 21-14 (winning 60% of its games) when playing as moneyline favorites of -130 or shorter.

-- The Dodgers have an implied moneyline win probability of 60% in this game.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 56.5%.

-- In the 44 games in which oddsmakers have set an over/under for Los Angeles, it has combined with opponents to go over the total 23 times (23-20-1).
+- Los Angeles has combined with opponents to go over the total 24 times this season for a 24-20-1 record against the over/under.

-- The Dodgers have had a run line set for just one matchup this season, and they did not cover.
+- The Dodgers have had a run line set for only one outing this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.